Gal-Gilor/The_Linnaeus_Bot/README.md

 ## Tech Stack

 - Python libraries

     - [NumPy](https://www.numpy.org/ "Numpy")

     - [Pillow](https://pillow.readthedocs.io/en/stable/ "Pillow")
     - [Keras](https://keras.io/ "Keras")

     - [Scikit-learn](https://scikit-learn.org/stable/ "Sklearn")
     - [Matplotlib](https://matplotlib.org/ "Matplotlib")
     - [Plotly](https://plot.ly/ "Plotly")

 ## Process

 For this project, I used part of a google competition dataset; [iNat Challange 2019](https://sites.google.com/view/fgvc6/competitions/inaturalist-2019/ "iNat Challange 2019").
 The dataset contained 8462 damselfly images (1.72 GB) and 9197 dragonfly images (1.76 GB).
-All the images were resized with to have a maximum dimension of 800 pixels and saved as JPEG.
-I then processed the images and trained a convolutional neural network (CNN) to recognize and distinguish between a dragonfly and a damselfly.
-Additionally, I experimented with image de-noising techniques using CNN's to generate dragonfly images for classification purposes.
+All the images were resized to have a maximum dimension of 800 pixels and saved as JPEG.
+I then process the images and train a convolutional neural network (CNN) to distinguish between a dragonfly and a damselfly.
+Additionally, I experimented with image de-noising techniques using CNN's to generate images of dragonflies for classification purposes.

 ## Data and EDA